Research Student Group

 The NDPH Research Student Group is led by research students, for research students.
 It is co-ordinated by volunteers from among the student body, is supported by the Graduate Studies Office and organises a broad range of activities.

-- Monthly tea and coffee afternoons – a chance to socialise with research students from elsewhere in the Department and get to know our large and diverse student body.
+- Monthly tea and coffee afternoons – a chance to socialise with research students from elsewhere in the department and get to know the large and diverse student body.

 Academic and career activities

-- Termly meetings between the RSG and the Director for Graduate Studies.
+- Student representative meetings - twice termly meetings between the Research Student Group representatives and the Director and Deputy Director of Graduate Studies.

-- Mentoring – is offered to new DPhil students and is provided by volunteers from amongst the existing student body.
+- Buddying – provided by volunteers from amongst the existing student body for new DPhil students.

-- Peer support network – a number of RSG co-ordinators have received formal training to provide peer support, and to act as independent advisors.
+- Peer support network – a number of Research Student Group reps have received formal training to provide peer support, and to act as independent advisors.

 NDPH student blog